-An "international student" is one whose citizenship is in another country and is applying for an I-20 from UAFS to obtained a student (F-1) visa or exchange (J-1) visa.
-International student applications, requests for information, and questions should be referred to the Office of International Relations 479-788-7977.
+An "international student" is one whose citizenship is in another country and is applying for an I-20 from UAFS to obtain a student (F-1) visa or exchange (J-1) visa.
+International student applications, requests for information, and questions should be referred to the Office of International Relations.
 All international students must see the Designated School Officer (DSO) before accepting ANY employment, changing name or address, traveling, changing class schedule, etc. The DSO is located in the Office of International Relations, Vines 106, phone 479-788-7977.
 UAFS has designated a special advisor to assist in the admission and academic advisement process of international students.
-UAFS Office of International Relations (OIR) provides culture immersion activities for international students on campus.
-All students interested in these programs should contact the OIR at 479-788-7166.
+UAFS Office of International Relations (OIR) provides cultural immersion activities for international students on campus.